microsoft/vscode-docs/docs/languages/javascript.md

 There are two more steps to configure IntelliSense across all the files in your workspace and external modules:

-1. Create a `jsconfig.json` to indicate a [JavaScript project](/docs/languages/javascript.md#javascript-project-jsconfigjson).
+1. Create a `jsconfig.json` file to indicate a [JavaScript project](/docs/languages/javascript.md#javascript-project-jsconfigjson).
 2. Install [TypeScript Definition files (typings)](/docs/languages/javascript.md#typescript-definition-files-typings) for external libraries.

 ![JavaScript intellisense animation](images/javascript/javascript_intellisense.gif)